microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAdministrativeUnit.md

 This Command update DisplayName specific administrative unit.

-- `-ObjectId` - Specifies the ID of an administrative unit, which you want to update.
+- `-Id` - Specifies the ID of an administrative unit, which you want to update.
 In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the administrative unit.

 - `-DisplayName` - Specifies a display name, which you want to update.